BND Hamburger Icon

 Methodology

-Finding the right GPS fleet tracking system can be tough, which is why we did some of the hard work for you.
-We spent hours researching and analyzing GPS fleet tracking systems to identify the top solutions on the market.
-We looked at hardware, features, pricing and contracts, usability, refresh times and customer support.
-We even got hands-on experience with demos and product videos when possible.
-When searching for the best GPS fleet tracking system for ease of use, we focused on features such as hardware installation, flexibility, scalability, software usability and customer support.
-For Azuga, we also paid attention to its driver incentivization schemes, which are unique in the industry.
+Finding the right GPS fleet tracking system can be challenging, so we did some of the hard work for you.
+We spent hours researching and analyzing the best GPS fleet tracking systems to identify the top solutions on the market.
+We looked at hardware, features, pricing, contracts, usability, refresh times and customer support.
+We got hands-on experience with demos and product videos when possible.
+When searching for the best GPS fleet tracking system for improving driving standards, we focused on driver scorecards, training options, driver reward systems, incentivization plans and other tools that promote safety.

 Azuga FAQs

 Azuga is simple to install and use.
-First, you plug the Azuga GPS tracking device into the OBD II port of your vehicle.
-The tracker instantly begins tracking and recording vehicle and driver data and integrates it with the Azuga platform.
-You can then use a computer or mobile device to view the recorded data.
+First, plug the Azuga GPS tracking device into the OBD II port of your vehicle.
+The tracker will begin tracking and recording vehicle and driver data instantly and will integrate with the Azuga platform.
+You can use a computer or mobile device to view the recorded data.

 Azuga is an intuitive telematics solution designed for businesses that want a customizable and easy-to-use platform.
-It can serve businesses of all sizes and sectors, though marketing literature profiles it as being optimal for industries such as plumbing, telecom and trucking.
-Azuga reps describe the platform as being equally suitable for single-vehicle businesses and fleets of 10,000 vehicles.
+It can serve businesses of all sizes and sectors, although it's marketed as optimal for industries such as plumbing, telecom and trucking.
+Azuga representatives describe the platform as suitable for companies ranging from single-vehicle businesses to fleets of 10,000 vehicles.

-Azuga offers plug-and-play tracking devices, so setting up your platform is simple.
-However, if you do need help with Azuga’s hardware or software, you can access the company’s comprehensive online resources and customer support.
+Azuga offers plug-and-play tracking devices, so the setup is straightforward.
+However, if you need help with Azuga's hardware or software, you can access the company's comprehensive online resources and customer support.

 Following its 2021 takeover by Bridgestone, Azuga has expanded to become the fifth-largest GPS company worldwide, with 10,000 customers and 340,000 registered vehicles covering around 3 billion miles per year.
-Azuga is still smaller than competitors such as Samsara and Verizon, but its scale is reassuring in terms of its long-term commitment to the market.
+It's still smaller than competitors like Samsara and Verizon, but its scale is reassuring in terms of its long-term commitment to the market.
+A global brand is also less likely to go through a rebranding exercise as Motive did recently, which can cause administrative and accounting complications for clients.

 Overall Value